 Horseriding in the Loch Ness valley

-We offer qualified instruction in dressage, jumping, basic carriage driving, stable management, western riding and training horses.
+We offer qualified instruction in dressage, jumping, stable management and training horses.
 Endurance riding is a speciality.
 Qualified instruction can be given on your horse or ours.
-Regular competitions are held at the centre in all disciplines.
+Dressage competitions are held at the centre.

 We are 10 miles SW of Inverness which takes about 15 - 20 mins by car.
 We are based near Dores on the east side of Loch Ness at the north end of the Great Glen.